Guang1234567/flutter_platform_channel_ext/README.md

 ## Getting Started

-`io.flutter.plugin.common.StandardMessageCodec` in android cannot serialize the instance of class that like  `Class People` below:
+`io.flutter.plugin.common.StandardMessageCodec` in Flutter cannot serialize the instance of class that like  `Class People` below:

 ```java
 class People implements FlutterParcelable {